2016rshah/bookshelf/README.md

 #Keep track of your books

 Just type in the title and author and we'll take care of the rest.
-We'll search for the ISBN number and use that to find a pretty picture of the cover of the book (for others to judge it by).
+You can also enter in any notes about the book you want, but that's optional.
+We'll search for the ISBN number (using the title and author) and use that to find a pretty picture of the cover of the book (for others to judge it by).

 (This won't really work with dummy text, make sure you try a real book!)